Do You Hear Noises In The Attic At Night?

 Everything is calm and the kids and pets are finally asleep, and then it starts.
 You hear scratching noises in the attic.
-Then you hear it again, and again.
+They go away, so you think you may be hearing things, but then you hear it again, and again.
 Now you can’t sleep.
 What could possibly be causing these noises in the attic at night?
 Roof rats!
 (Most likely.)
+If you have been hearing noises from your attic, there is a good chance that you may be dealing with a rodent infestation.
+Contact your local provider or pest control in West Palm Beach, Native Pest Management, today for a free estimate or to schedule a rodent control inspection.

 Roof Rats in Attics

-Yes, we said it.
+Yes, you heard us correctly.
 Roof rats.
-Appropriately named I would say.
-These rats love getting on your roof and they also love getting inside it.
-Especially in the winter.
-That insulation that keeps your family warm at night also keeps roof rats warm at night.
+Appropriately named, we might add.
+Roof rats love getting on your roof and they also love getting inside it.
+Especially in the winter when they are looking for shelter.
+But what could they possibly want from your attic?
+That insulation that keeps your family warm at night also keeps roof rats warm at night!

 Roof rats are experts at getting into attics.
 They are great climbers and are often referred to as palm rats due to the prevalence of these types of rats in palm trees.
-They can cause damage in the attic by chewing through electrical wires and cables, which can result in fires if they are not removed from the attic.
-They also contaminate insulation in the attic with their feces and urine.
+They can cause damage to your attic by chewing through electrical wires and cables, which can result in fires if they are not removed from the attic.
+They also contaminate insulation in the attic with their feces and urine, making them extremely destructive to your home.

-The majority of the time we get a call about noises in the attic at night, people automatically assume it is from mice.
-I haven’t figured out if this is because people would rather have mice and can’t fathom rats in their attic, or if it’s because many people in South Florida are originally from out of state where mice are more prevalent.
-The vast majority of the time it turns out to be noises from rats though, at least in Florida.
+The majority of the time we get a call about noises in the attic at night, people automatically assume it is from mice, however, the vast majority of the time it turns out to be noises from rats.
+But what do rats in the attic actually sound like?
+Is there a way to differentiate between rats and other rodents.

 Since rats are nocturnal, you’ll likely hear the noises in the attic at night when they are most active.
 Rats can be very fast so you may hear it quickly scurrying across the attic.
 Since they prefer to follow the same runways over time, you may hear frequently hear the noises in the same area of the attic.